 Some circumstances—such as a lawsuit against a municipality—could shorten the amount of time you have to file a lawsuit.
 If you allow the statute of limitations to expire before you act, it could prevent you from recovering compensation in a lawsuit.

 Insurance companies may approach you with a settlement offer after a construction accident.
 You may feel tempted to accept it to take care of your immediate financial needs.

 However, it is very likely that this amount does not cover all of the damages this accident may cause you now and in the future.
 Accepting a low settlement offer will prevent you from pursuing civil action later, should you discover additional costs related to the accident.

 If you hire a personal injury lawyer to represent your case, they can investigate your accident and injuries for evidence of your losses.
 They will negotiate with the insurance companies on your behalf and advise you whether a particular settlement offer is too low.

 Rosenberg & Gluck, L.L.P.
 May Be Able to Represent You

 Rosenberg & Gluck, L.L.P. represents the victims of construction accidents on Long Island.
 We work hard to protect the best interests of our clients.
 We are not afraid to take on the responsible party’s insurance company on your behalf.
 If they are not willing to provide you with a fair settlement offer, we are willing and able to bring your case to trial.

 If you were injured or if you lost a loved one due to a construction accident caused by another party’s negligence, take action.
 Rosenberg & Gluck, L.L.P. offers a free case evaluation to victims of construction accidents on Long Island.
 Call us now at (631) 451-7900 to speak with a member of our team.
-We can also assist in Spanish and Russian.
+We can also assist in Spanish.